tianheg/blog/content/posts/knowledge-structure.md

 - [Foamy NextJS](https://github.com/yenly/foamy-nextjs) - Basic Foam + NextJS with MDX starter for building a digital garden
 - [Dendron](https://www.dendron.so/) - A structured note taking tool that merges the freedom of Roam-like linking with the order hierarchical organization
 - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) - Turns a [Roam Research](https://roamresearch.com/) database into a Digital Garden
+- [Archivy](https://github.com/archivy/archivy/) - Archivy is a self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your own personal, searchable and extendable wiki.

 ### 建造私人花园